Ordep22/Basic-Arduino-Course/README.md

 ### 📚 Content
 <hr>

-1. Working in progress ⚙️
+4. Constructing a Semaphore with LEDs: Incorporating defines and generic functions. ✅

-2. Working in progress ⚙️
+5. Implementing Pulse Width Modulation Techniques. ✅

-3. Working in progress ⚙️
+6. Initial Deployment of Digital Read Ports in Three Cases:

-4. Building a semaphore with LEDs: Implementing defines and generic functions. ✅
+    6.1 Digital Read to Turn On an LED ✅

-5. Next steps, working in progress ⚙️
+    6.2 Digital Read to Toggle LED State from On to Off ✅ 6.3 Digital Read to Toggle LED State from On to Off with Debouncing Implementation ✅